CloudCityNG/responsive-online-pharmacy/README.md

 you.
 Don't try to change it without compiling it.
 It won't work that way.

 Please feel free to add/remove/modify any files in `public`.
 You probably don't want to modify existing library files in `lib` though.
+All URLs must be relative to the `public` folder!
+For example, write `templateUrl: "partials/foo.html"` instead of `public/partials/foo.html`.

 Here's the complete tree: